 Is child endangerment a crime of moral turpitude?

-Unlike DUI, California's child endangerment law can potentially be a CIMT.
+Unlike DUI, child endangerment charges can potentially be a CIMT.
 This is because one prong of the statute punishes someone who knowingly puts a child in danger.49

 Knowingly putting a child in danger is a ground for removal (deportation) under the Immigration and Nationality Act.50